Sapindus saponaria: Description

 The inflorescence are dense terminal panicles of small white flowers 6 in. to 10 in (15 cm to 20 cm) long.
 Flowering occurs in May–June for var. drummondii and in November for var. saponaria.

 The fruit occur in large pyramidal clusters at the ends of branches.
 Each golden colored fruit is between 1.2 in. to 1.4 in.
 (3 cm to 3.6 cm) in diameter and becomes translucent and wrinkled when fully mature and contains a single black seed about .35 in (9 mm) in diameter.
 Fruits of var. drummondii ripen in October and often remain on the tree until spring, while those of var. saponaria ripen in spring.
-The fruits can contain as much as 37% of saponin, and when macerated in water they produce a soapy lather.
-Formerly, they were much used in Mexico and in other regions for laundering clothes.

 The twigs of var. drummondii are gray-brown and hairy with short tan colored hairs while those of var. saponaria are gray and hairless.
 Buds on var. drummondii are small dark brown and hairy while those on var. saponaria are small brown and hairless.

 The trunk of var. drummondii has light gray, scaly with thin plate like bark and sometimes shallowly furrowed while var. saponaria has gray to reddish colored scaly bark.

 Uses and toxicity

+The fruits can contain as much as 37% of saponin, and when macerated in water they produce a soapy lather.
+Formerly, they were much used in Mexico and in other regions for laundering clothes.

 The dark round seeds are made into buttons and necklaces.
 The wood splits easily and is made into baskets.

-The fruit of S. drummondii are poisonous and can cause skin rashes; they have been used to stupefy fish.
+The fruit of Sapindus saponaria var. drummondii are poisonous and can cause skin rashes; they have been used to stupefy fish.
 The foliage may also be toxic to livestock.